hfridholm/dotfiles/README.md

 # H4PE0N's dotfiles

-I manage my dotfiles with the help of a git bare repository, as it is super simple to track and update dotfiles, without having to , for example, create simlinks to every single dotfile.
-The inspiration for this technique came from [this video](https://www.youtube.com/watch?v=tBoLDpTWVOM) by DistoTube on YouTube.
+I manage my dotfiles with the help of a git bare repository, as it is super simple to track and update dotfiles, without having to, for example, create symlinks to every single dotfile.
+My inspiration for this technique came from [this video](https://www.youtube.com/watch?v=tBoLDpTWVOM) by DistoTube on YouTube.

 ## Set-by-step guide how to configure the dotfile repository